Of all the languages spoken in the world to learn, Spanish has the second highest number of native speakers (after Mandarin Chinese).

 The other point worth adding here is the importance of accountability.

-Make sure to let people know that you’re pursuing Spanish – let it be public knowledge that you’re on a mission to learn the language.
+Make sure to let people know that you’re pursuing the Spanish language – let it be public knowledge that you’re on a mission to learn the language.
 Tell friends and family.

 Let those closest to you keep you accountable.